 - 1x Stock Pot With Lid (6qt)

 The first feature that caught our eye was the straining ability of the pots.
 They have a strainer and pour spout incorporated right in to them.
-This should make it easier to drain pasta, or after blanching vegetables in water, without a colander.
+This should make it easier to cook pasta and then drain it, or after blanching vegetables in water, without a colander.

 The second was the 10 year warranty.
 This is a prime example of a brand that wants to ensure a good customer experience.